stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-stratapp.md

 One beauty of #stratapp is that you can do the roll out progressively, selecting who sees what pages in the app, right down to each individual employee.

-This means you can immediately go org-wide with the quick win "productivity & culture" elevation, whilst preparing your strategy and KPIs.
+This means you can immediately go org-wide with the quick wins on "productivity & culture" elevation, whilst preparing your strategy and KPIs.

 Clients usually start as either:

-* Org-wide - for the "productivity & culture" features
+* Org-wide - "productivity & culture" elevation
 * Top down - top 3 layers, including the CEO/owner
 * Functions - one function at a time
 * Geography - one geography at a time